Ann McKee: Career

-McKee is a leading authority on chronic traumatic encephalopathy (CTE), a degenerative brain disease.
+Dr. McKee is a leading authority on chronic traumatic encephalopathy (CTE), a degenerative brain disease.
 CTE is most commonly found in athletes participating in boxing, American football, ice hockey, other contact sports, and military service.
 In 2013, she reported that she had found evidence of CTE in over 70 of the athletes that she examined, including three NHL enforcers and 18 NFL players.
-McKee has presented her findings to National Football League officials and testified before the United States House Judiciary Committee.
+Dr. McKee has presented her findings to National Football League officials and testified before the United States House Judiciary Committee.
 She has also studied diseases including Lewy body disease, Parkinson's disease, progressive supranuclear palsy, multiple system atrophy, frontotemporal lobar degeneration, and corticobasal degeneration.

 Accolades and awards

-McKee has received numerous awards in recognition of her work.
+Dr. McKee has received numerous awards in recognition of her work.
 In 2018, the Alzheimer's Association gave her the Henry Wisniewski Lifetime Achievement Award for her work.
 In the same year, Time magazine named her one of the 100 Most Influential People.
-Chris Borland, a former linebacker for the San Francisco 49ers who retired at the age of 24 due to brain injury concerns spurred by McKee's research, said "She may have saved my life.
+Chris Borland, a former linebacker for the San Francisco 49ers who retired at the age of 24 due to brain injury concerns spurred by Dr. McKee's research, said "She may have saved my life.
 At the very least, her work has likely spared me much of the suffering we see today among former NFL players."
+She also earned the Paul Volker Career Achievement Medal in 2019 for her advancements in head trauma work.

 Personal life

-McKee has three children and lives in Massachusetts.
-She has a long-term boyfriend named Gary, but he is known as "Harv" by friends and family.
+Dr. McKee is married, has three children and 2 grandchildren, and lives in Massachusetts.
 She is a Green Bay Packers fan.